cvmfs/doc-cvmfs/cpt-graphdriver.rst

 ``docker2cvmfs`` provides different commands to manipulate docker images but the simplest way is to use the ``make-thin`` sub-command.

-This subcommand expects to find on the host machine a recent version of ``cvmfs`` that support the ``ingest`` commands.
+This sub-command expects to find on the host machine a recent version of ``cvmfs`` that support the ``ingest`` commands.

 Invoking the help of the subcommand ``docker2cvmfs make-thin --help`` explain